Hovland, Rahm and Koepka share Masters lead

 Reigning US Amateur champion Sam Bennett had a memorable round, matching Sheffler's score with his bogey-free round.

-World number two Rory McIlroy finished on even-par after an inconsistent round that saw him make five birdies, three bogeys and a double bodey on the par-4 seventh.
+World number two Rory McIlroy finished on even-par after an inconsistent round that saw him make five birdies, three bogeys and a double bogey on the par-4 seventh.

 © 2023 AFP